Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: System Model

-where ${\bf W}$ is the URA beamforming coefficient matrix defined in (\ref{eq:HB_beamforming_coefficients_matrix}), and $\tau_{m,l}(\theta, \phi)$ is the propagation delay defined in (\ref{Eq:tau_URA}).
-Let the distance between the SAT and the UT be $d(\theta)$, and the path loss in SAT downlink be $L(\theta)$ which will be defined in (\ref{Eq:pathloss_L}).
-The channel is modeled as
+where ${\bf W}$ is the URA beamforming coefficient matrix defined in (\ref{eq:HB_beamforming_coefficients_matrix}) and $\tau_{m,l}(\theta, \phi)$ is the propagation delay defined in (\ref{Eq:tau_URA}).
+Let the distance between the SAT and UT be $d(\theta)$, and the path loss in the SAT downlink be $L(\theta)$, which will be defined later in (\ref{Eq:pathloss_L}).
+Assume there is no obstruction between the SAT and the user terminal (UT).
+The line-of-sight channel is modeled as